Travel advice for South Africa

 In June, South Africa experiences increased tourist traffic and higher costs compared to other months.

 The month marks the beginning of the winter season, making it an ideal time for wildlife safaris as animals are more easily spotted due to drier conditions and thinner vegetation.
-However, this popularity comes with a downside as it brings larger crowds, longer queues, and potentially higher prices for accommodations and tours.
+However, this popularity comes with a downside as it brings larger crowds, longer lines, and potentially higher prices for accommodations and tours.

 In terms of costs, June can be relatively expensive, especially for accommodations and tours in high-demand areas like game reserves.
 Prices tend to be higher compared to shoulder seasons like May or August — which offer similar weather but with less crowds.